-DMP enhances system reliability when used with multiported disk arrays.
+DMP enhances system availability when used with disk arrays having multiple paths.
 In the event of the loss of a path to a disk array, DMP automatically selects the next available path for I/O requests without intervention from the administrator.